-The D-Link Wireless G DWA-510 Desktop adapter features the very latest in advanced wireless silicon chip technology to deliver a maximum wireless signal rate of up to 54Mbps in the 2.4GHz frequency.
-The DWA-510 also works with 802.11b standard wireless devices and when used with other D-Link Wireless G products delivers throughput speeds capable of handling heavy data payloads.

-The DWA-510 also includes a configuration utility to discover available wireless networks and create and save detailed connectivity profiles for those networks most often accessed.
+The D-Link Wireless 108G DWA-520 Desktop Adapter is a wireless 108G Desktop adapter featuring the latest technology to deliver data transfer rates up to 108Mbps in the 2.4GHz frequency.
+The DWA-520 also works with 802.11b-compliant devices and when used with other Wireless 108G products delivers throughput speeds capable of handling heavy data payloads including real-time MPEG video streaming.
+Plus, the DWA-520 also includes a configuration utility to discover available wireless networks and create and save detailed connectivity profiles for those networks most often accessed.

-The DWA-510 is a powerful 32-bit Desktop adapter that installs quickly and easily into desktop PCs and when used with other D-Link Wireless G products automatically connects to the network.
-Like all D-Link wireless adapters, the DWA-510 can be used in Ad-Hoc mode to connect directly with other 2.4GHz wireless computers for peer-to-peer file sharing or in Infrastructure mode to connect with a wireless access point or wireless router for access to the Internet in your office or home network.
-The DWA-510 is an ideal solution enabling wireless networking capabilities on desktops PCs for the home or office.
+The D-Link Wireless 108G DWA-520 is a powerful 32-bit Desktop adapter that installs quickly and easily into desktop computers.
+Like all D-Link wireless adapters, the DWA-520 can be used in ad-hoc mode to connect directly with other cards for peer-to-peer file sharing or in infrastructure mode to connect with a wireless access point or router for access to the Internet in your office or home network.